On the Reliability of Cue Conflict and Beyond: Revisiting Cue Preference Benchmarking

 \subsection{Prior Critiques and the Remaining Gaps}

 Our critique is not the first to question aspects of the \cue benchmark.
 Several recent studies~\cite{tartaglini2022developmentally, burgert2025imagenet, wen2023does, doshi2025visual} have already pointed out important limitations in the current paradigm.
 Some focused on cue imbalance and attempted to construct more controlled stimuli.
-For example, \citet{tartaglini2022developmentally} fill shape silhouettes with textures, but their design overlooks local shape features and still relies on relative bias metrics, limiting fair cross-model comparison. \citet{burgert2025imagenet} analyze prediction shifts under cue degradation, but do not fully account for low-level texture cues and remain constrained by ratio-based bias measures.
-Other studies examined the limitations of relative bias metrics or evaluated cue sensitivity through degraded or texture-suppressed inputs. \citet{wen2023does} measure sensitivity changes under global shape degradation, whereas \citet{doshi2025visual} assess shape sensitivity using texture-suppressed global shape cues.
+For example, Tartaglini \etal~\cite{tartaglini2022developmentally} fill shape silhouettes with textures, but their design overlooks local shape features and still relies on relative bias metrics, limiting fair cross-model comparison.
+Burgert \etal~\cite{burgert2025imagenet} analyze prediction shifts under cue degradation, but do not fully account for low-level texture cues and remain constrained by ratio-based bias measures.
+Other studies examined the limitations of relative bias metrics or evaluated cue sensitivity through degraded or texture-suppressed inputs.
+Wen \etal~\cite{wen2023does} measure sensitivity changes under global shape degradation, whereas Doshi \etal~\cite{doshi2025visual} assess shape sensitivity using texture-suppressed global shape cues.

-These studies provide valuable evidence that the current conflicting-cue setup should not be treated as an unquestionable standard.
-At the same time, prior efforts remain largely fragmented, typically addressing only part of the problem, such as cue balance, relative bias, or shape sensitivity, while leaving other issues unresolved.
-In particular, no prior work provides a unified re-examination of how cues are constructed, how predictions are evaluated, and how cue-specific sensitivity should be measured in a consistent full-label setting.
+These studies provide valuable evidence that the current \cue setup should not be treated as an unquestionable standard.
+At the same time, prior efforts remain largely fragmented, addressing only part of the problem, such as cue balance, relative bias, or shape sensitivity, while leaving other issues unresolved.
+In particular, no prior work provides a unified re-examination of how cues are constructed, how predictions are evaluated, and how cue-specific sensitivity should be measured in a full-label setting.
 Our work is motivated by precisely this gap: rather than addressing a single limitation in isolation, we revisit cue preference benchmarking from the ground up and develop an integrated framework that improves cue construction, evaluation, and interpretability together.

-Taken together, the issues discussed in this section suggest that \cue may not fully satisfy the desiderata of a reliable bias benchmark, which can lead to unintuitive evaluations in practice (\Sref{sec:learning_strategies} and \ref{sec:model_architecture}).
-Existing alternatives likewise remain limited in delivering a fully intuitive and comprehensive assessment of model bias (\Aref{app_sec:benchmark_comparison}).
+Together, the issues discussed in this section suggest that \cue may not fully satisfy the desiderata of a reliable bias benchmark, which leads to unintuitive evaluations in practice (\cref{sec:learning_strategies} and \ref{sec:model_architecture}).
+Existing alternatives also remain limited in delivering a fully intuitive assessment of model bias (\Aref{app_sec:benchmark_comparison}).